eesantiago/writeups/CyberStakes_2020/recovery_and_identification/README.md

 <br />

-First, we set use [losetup](https://unix.stackexchange.com/questions/302766/persistent-use-of-loop-block-device-in-mdadm) to associate the loop devices with our image files with will be used to build to RAID array:
+Use [losetup](https://unix.stackexchange.com/questions/302766/persistent-use-of-loop-block-device-in-mdadm) to associate the loop devices with our image files which will be used to build to RAID array:
 ```
 losetup loop1 disk1.img
 losetup loop2 disk2.img